Friday, November 13, 2009

 By October I was working on some stuff about the early days of the Spinward Republic and thinking about how to incorporate what was going on.
 When Saul runs in and tells me to turn on the radio.
 That when I heard beeping of Sputnik and the report that the Russians launched the first satellite.
 I was mad and afraid along with the rest of the country.
 As beloved as the Spinward Republic was, this was real and the Russians were first.
 But inside I also knew that beep was the sound that AGW was going to be saved.

 With the launch of Sputnik, interest in Travelling and Adventure Games exploded.
-Even with rivals putting out their own space related Adventure Games, AGW remained the largest publisher of Adventure Games.
+Even with rivals putting out their own space-related Adventure Games, AGW remained the largest publisher of Adventure Games.

 The triumph of the Hobbit, Adventure Games return to the past and fantasy.

 In the fall of 1955, the third volume of J.R.R.
-Tolkien's epic Lord of the Rings was released.
-With the decline of Adventure Games due to Seduction of the Innocent both AGW and Entertaining Games did not notice the release.
+Tolkien's epic The Lord of the Rings was released.
+With the decline of Adventure Games due to Seduction of the Innocent, both AGW and Entertaining Games did not notice the release.
 After the launch of Sputnik, the Adventure Games Industry focused on space.

-During the late 60's Travelling and Adventure Games gained mainstream notice with the success of Star Travels.
+During the late 60's, Travelling and Adventure Games gained mainstream notice with the success of Star Travels.
 Gene Roddenberry, the producer and creator of Star Travels, was introduced to Adventure Games when he was writing westerns for TV in the 50's.
 He learned about Travelling and was inspired to combine his work on westerns with the ideas found in Travelling.
-Today Star Travel is in its 5th season with Jeffery Hunter playing the role of the starship Enterprise's captain James Pike.
+Today, Star Travel is in its 5th season with Jeffery Hunter playing the role of the starship Enterprise's captain James Pike.
 The Klingon Leonoids are a homage to Travelling's Dogmen of Antares.

 The Future of Adventure Games.